thingsboard/thingsboard.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 {% include images-gallery.html imageCollection="launch-iot-gateway-1" %}

-We'll delve into more details on this topic in the Gateway section, where we'll cover how Gateway operates within the ThingsBoard environment, setting up various devices, and configuring data communications.

-We will explore the IoT Gateway in more detail in the "[Gateway](#gateway)" section, where we will discuss how the gateway operates within the ThingsBoard environment, devices connectivity, and data transmission configuration.
+We will delve into more details on this topic in the "[Gateway](#gateway)", where we will discuss how the gateway operates within the ThingsBoard environment, devices connectivity, and data transmission configuration.

 The IoT Gateway is running.
 Click "Close" to proceed to the dashboard.